 - Video Kiosk supports the following image file formats: .jpg, .jpeg, .gif, .png, .bmp, .webp

-- Each image in your media folder will be displayed for 30 seconds (this can be modified in the Settings).
+- Each image in your media folder will be displayed for 30 seconds (configurable).

-Customizing Playback – what is played and when
+Customizing Playback – what is displayed and when

 To learn how to display the contents of the Media folder in a different order, refer to the Controlling Playback Order Tutorial.